 The Occupation of Being a Baby

 So, what are the occupations of a premature baby?
-As a pediatric OT working in a neonatal intensive care unit (NICU), I get asked this question often.
+As a pediatric occupational therapist working in a neonatal intensive care unit (NICU), I get asked this question often.
 The most critical “occupation” of a newborn is the ability to suck from a nipple and eat.
 OTs spend a lot of time working with babies on feeding when they are premature or delayed and it does not come naturally for them.
 In the NICU, we work on positioning the baby so their muscles and joints develop symmetrically.
-We also teach baby massage to parents to help with bonding, digestion, relaxation, weight gain, development, and moving bowels.
+We also teach infant massage to parents to help with bonding, digestion, relaxation, weight gain, development, and moving bowels.

 When we work with toddlers and preschoolers, our focus is a little different, but we are still addressing the child’s occupation.
 We call this early intervention.
-In this case, it is play, reaching developmental milestones, starting to communicate, and practicing some self-care skills.
+In this case, it is playing, reaching developmental milestones, starting to communicate, and practicing some self-care skills.
 We work with children with all sorts of disabilities and diagnoses.
 Some children just have a developmental delay and we are working with them to help them catch up.

 Perhaps one of the biggest misconceptions about young children and occupational therapy is that they need a specific diagnosis before we can treat them.
 While we do need a doctor’s order to evaluate and treat, we do not need a specific diagnosis for occupational therapy.
 The “diagnosis” could be something along the lines of “developmental delay,” and then therapy can begin.
 The first three years is a critical time for development because so many skills emerge during this time period.
 Spending time waiting on a waiting list for a developmental pediatrician or neurologist is time that can be spent receiving early intervention.
 Getting a diagnosis can occur in accordance with starting occupational therapy, and we can start addressing the skills immediately.